 Information Sessions are an effective way to introduce potential interns and employees to employers and prospective students to graduate schools.
 These sessions are designed to give attendees information about companies and universities from mission statements and history to the newest products, services, programs, and opportunities available.

-Recruiting Tables in the bustling student center area called The Chat gives employers and graduate schools the opportunity to talk informally with students about the opportunities that exist in a casual setting.
+Recruiting Tables in the bustling student center area called The Chat, or in front of the Dining Complex, gives employers and graduate schools the opportunity to talk informally with students about the opportunities that exist in a casual setting.
+Click here to request a date for tabling on-campus.

 Presentations are made by employer representatives to classes and student organizations on topics and issues of mutual interest.
 This builds a foundation for cultivating relationships with faculty and student leaders.